 It was, she said, some vindication.

 Brooks, for his part, sent plenty of half-milers out to do battle in Lady Bulldog colors.
-Runner, meanwhile, often reflected on the year that Ruth ran at Redlands.
+Runner, meanwhile, often reflected on that year Ruth ran at Redlands.

-“She was,” he said, “not just a hard worker.”
+“She was,” Runner said, “not just a hard worker.”
 Runner said, observers could easily tell, “she had a game plan in any race she ran.”

 She even made one last attempt to qualify for the 1996 Olympics at 38.
 Didn’t make it.